 - If you are not able to talk with your health professional, check your local phone book or provincial website for resources on getting help in your area.

 - Once a treatment plan has been developed, you may be able to assist the person get the help he or she needs.

 Symptoms to watch for during home treatment

 Call your doctor if any of the following symptoms occur before you see your health professional:

-- The warning signs for the suicide threat, such as having a plan for committing suicide, are real.
+- The warning signs for the suicide threat, such as having a plan for suicide, are real.